akosla00/prework-study-guide/README.md

 ## Description

 For this class, I wanted to build a prework study guide webpage to use to study what I've learned so far before the actual bootcamp begins.
 This webpage provides me with not only information I can use to study, but also experience in using HTML, CSS, JavaScript, and Git before the class begins.
-Allowing me to be more comfortable and confident in my proformance during the upcoming bootcamp.
+Allowing me to be more comfortable and confident in my performance during the upcoming bootcamp.

 ## Installation